dmnord/docker-apps/skype/README.md

 # to run Skype, make sure you have enough permissions to
 # run docker containers and the user is a desktop's owner:
 skypeforlinux

-# Known issues:
-I do not know how to make an integration between Skype and Gnome Keyring within a container